jhdcruz/foodbank/README.md

 A simple food bank application that allows users to donate food to the food bank.

-## Features

--   Users can donate food to the food bank

 ## Development

 ### Setting up Mapbox API

 > https://account.mapbox.com/access-tokens/ | https://docs.mapbox.com/android/maps/guides/install/

 - A public access token: From your account's tokens page, you can either copy your default public token or click the Create a token button to create a new public token.

 - A secret access token with the `Downloads:Read` scope.
     - From your account's tokens page, click the Create a token button.
     - From the token creation page, give your token a name and make sure the box next to the `Downloads:Read` scope is checked.
     - Click the Create token button at the bottom of the page to create your token.
     - The token you've created is a secret token, which means you will only have one opportunity to copy it somewhere secure.

 #### Configure your secret token